sharetribe/flex-docs/src/docs/operator-guides-concepts/biketribe-configuration-checklist/index.md

 ### Biketribe content

-Biketribe content includes static pages and microcopy.
+Biketribe content includes static pages and marketplace texts.
 Biketribe’s static pages are the Landing page, About page, Terms of use, and Privacy policy.
 The Landing page is the most Biketribe-specific page.
-Biketribe’s microcopy, which covers the words or phrases the marketplace uses in buttons, help texts, or error messages, is mostly generic, except for the term “bike.”
+Biketribe’s marketplace texts, which covers the words or phrases the marketplace uses in buttons, help texts, or error messages, is mostly generic, except for the term “bike.”

 ![biketribe_microcopy](./biketribe-listing_daily_microcopy.png)
-_Examples of microcopy visible on the listing page._
+_Examples of marketplace texts visible on the listing page._

 ## What to modify